kvnp/youtune-reactnative/README.md

 - Retain playlist after selecting a song from artist or playlist pages
 - Links to music streams are deobfuscated (thanks to [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor))
 - Youtube Music API requests are proxied over webpack-dev-server or Nginx using provided config
-- Control playback through notifications (Android, iOS, Web(only Chrome so far))
+- Control playback through notifications
 - Dark mode
-- PWA support with asset caching
+- PWA support with asset caching for offline use
 - Deep linking based on Youtube's URL structure
+- Downloading songs on web and storing them via Indexed DB

 Features that need to be fixed:
 - The next song is played back even if repeat is set

 Features that are being worked on:
-- Download playlists and songs
+- Download playlists and songs for Android and iOS
 - Create custom playlists that are kept locally
 - Keep track of songs that have been liked
 - Download songs for offline playback
 - Proper PWA support with offline caching

 How to run:

 - npm install

+denpending on your platform:

 - npm run ios
-or
 - npm run android
-or
 - npm run web

 the terminal will either display an URL to follow or additional instructions